oktadev/jhipster-microservices-example/TUTORIAL.md

 To save your changes for Kubernetes, commit your changes to Git from the top-level directory.

 ```
+git add .
-git commit -a -m "Kubernetes"
+git commit -m "Kubernetes"
 ```

 ### Deploy to Google Cloud

 Google Cloud is a PaaS that's built on Google's core infrastructure.
 It's one of the easiest providers to support Kubernetes.
 Complete the steps below to deploy your hip microservices to Google Cloud.
 If you completed the Minikube section above, open a new terminal window to reset things.

 1. Create a Google Cloud project at [console.cloud.google.com](https://console.cloud.google.com/)
 2. Navigate to <https://console.cloud.google.com/kubernetes/list> to initialize the Container Engine for your project